 How do you know this program works?

-conduct annual program evaluations that can be found on our impact page.
+Seedling is an award-winning, research-based program that uses established best practices in mentoring.
+Additionally, we engage an independent evaluator to conduct annual program evaluations that can be found on our impact page.

 When is the best time to apply?

-beginning in early fall through January.
-A match can begin in the fall or in the spring
+We welcome applications year-round.
+New Mentor Orientation dates are scheduled beginning in early fall through January.
+Mentoring matches are made in the fall or in the spring prior to March 1.

-What does the commitment look like?
+What does the mentor’s commitment look like?

 Can I choose the child or the school where I mentor?